World’s Best Bed™

 - It is naturally motion isolating so you will feel less of your partners movement

 - It is a Pure Design.
-Because we don’t quilt the top of the mattress, don’t use fiber in the top of the mattress, and don’t use foam in the top of the mattress, consumers get all the healthy benefits of Talalay Latex.
+Because we don’t quilt the top of the mattress, don’t use fiber in the top of the mattress, and don’t use foam in the top of the mattress, consumers get all the healthy benefits of Talalay.

 Why isn't there a quilted top layer on Pure Talalay Bliss beds?

-The reason why we call our brand “Pure” is because we don’t dilute the benefits of the Talalay Latex by topping it with fibers, quilting and foam like most mattresses do.
-By doing so, most, if not all, of the benefits of Talalay Latex Rubber are lost.
+The reason why we call our brand “Pure” is because we don’t dilute the benefits of the Talalay by topping it with fibers, quilting and foam like most mattresses do.
+By doing so, most, if not all, of the benefits of Talalay are lost.
 We do not quilt the top of the mattress, use fiber, or use foams.
-Our design maximizes the benefits of Natural Talalay Latex Rubber:
+Our design maximizes the benefits of Natural Talalay: